 There are so many things to think about when you’re riding.
 Is my position correct?
 Is my horse moving right?
 But one big factor influencing your horse’s way of going that you may never have thought about is saddle fit.
+Learn how to fit an English saddle!

 Step 1: Check the Width

+The first step in learning how to fit an english saddle is to check the width.
 Saddles are built on a frame called a tree, usually made from wood, although some are plastic, metal or carbon fiber.
 The shape of the tree determines the fit and width of the saddle.
 English saddles come in different widths to fit different types of horses: usually narrow, medium or wide.

 To evaluate how a saddle fits your horse, skip the saddle pad and put the saddle directly on your horse’s back.